Quark-Engine/QuarkEngine/README.md

-# Quark Engine OpenGL rewrite branch
+# Quark Engine QuarkCore rewrite branch

-Quark Engine is a lightweight, world-class 3D game engine and editor built using **C++**, **Raylib**, and **Dear ImGui**.
-It is designed for rapid 3D scene prototyping, featuring a modern editor interface, a robust lighting system, and flexible asset management.
+This is a branch for rewriting Quark Engine to QuarkCore, which is a raylib-style framework.

+# Default README:

 ## Features